Screwball comedy: History

 Screwball comedy has proved to be a popular and enduring film genre.
-It Happened One Night (1934) is often credited as the first true screwball, though Bombshell starring Jean Harlow preceded it by a year.
+Three-Cornered Moon (1933), starring Claudette Colbert, is often credited as the first true screwball, though Bombshell starring Jean Harlow followed it in the same year.
 Although many film scholars agree that its classic period had effectively ended by 1942, elements of the genre have persisted or have been paid homage to in later films.
 Other film scholars argue that the screwball comedy lives on.

 During the Great Depression, there was a general demand for films with a strong social class critique and hopeful, escapist-oriented themes.
-The screwball format arose largely as a result of the major film studios' desire to avoid censorship by the increasingly enforced Hays Code.
-In order to incorporate prohibited risqué elements into their plots, filmmakers resorted to handling these elements covertly.
-Verbal sparring between the sexes served as a stand-in for physical, sexual tension.
-Though some film scholars, such as William K. Everson, argue that "screwball comedies were not so much rebelling against the Production Code as they were attacking – and ridiculing – the dull, lifeless respectability that the Code insisted on for family viewing".
+The screwball format arose largely due to the major film studios' desire to avoid censorship by the increasingly enforced Hays Code.
+Filmmakers resorted to handling these elements covertly to incorporate prohibited risqué elements into their plots.
+The verbal sparring between the sexes served as a stand-in for physical and sexual tension.
+Though some film scholars, such as William K. Everson, argue that "screwball comedies were not so much rebelling against the Production Code as they were attacking – and ridiculing – the dull, lifeless respectability that the Code insisted on for family viewing."

 The screwball comedy has close links with the theatrical genre of farce, and some comic plays are also described as screwball comedies.
 Other genres with which screwball comedy is associated include slapstick, situation comedy, romantic comedy and bedroom farce.